Williamstown, South Australia: History

 Williamstown was essentially a farming area with sheep and cattle in the early days with fruit orchards, mixed farms and vines.
 Williamstown also sustained a forestry and lumber industry from the earliest days with three sawmills.
 Today only a small family-owned timber sawmill and Cooperage remains with the closure of the two larger mills by 1990.
 Many local residents work in the wine / viticulture industry throughout the Barossa Valley.

 In the Australian Federation Year (1901) a local hay barn found along Yettie Road (formerly Yatta Creek Road) inhabited only by ducks and pigeons was discovered to be the remains of the alleged oldest slab and stone homestead in South Australia (circa 1841) which has been carefully restored to its former glory.

-Springfield Homestead, along Springton Road, was originally the home of local land baron pastoralist, BJ MacLachlan, who was a contemporary of the more famous Australian pastoral entrepreneurs and cattle barons such as Kidman.
+Springfield Homestead, along Springton Road, was originally built by John Warren, who emigrated from Scotland in 1838, established Adelaide's first brewery, and then sold that to finance his share of the Special Survey for pastoral development in the Mount Crawford area (of which Springfield was part).
+The property was later taken over by youngest son, John Warren (politician), and then by that John Warren's son George.
+After George Warren died unmarried in 1957, the property was sold to local land baron pastoralist, BJ MacLachlan.
+MacLachlan was a contemporary of the more famous Australian pastoral entrepreneurs and cattle barons such as Kidman.
 His great-great-grandchildren still live at the historic Homestead.
 They operate one of the largest stations in Australia at Commonwealth Hill.